Ontario.ca IA and search

 Designers

-Lucia Hsieh, Sharon Lam (UX), Antoinette Di Michele (content)
+Lucia Hsieh, Sharon Lam (UX), Antoinette Di Michele (content), Jamie Wei (UX)

 My role